 - Faculty members may only record and distribute guest lecturer/special presenters with their written consent.
 If students ask questions in a chat function, please alert them ahead of time that their questions will be read and recorded and that if they wish to ask questions without their identity shared, they should email them to you directly.

 - Faculty members may only record and distribute student participation, student questions, or the display of student work in courses with consent of all students involved.
 Because of both state and federal laws, faculty members must obtain written consent (electronic documents are acceptable) from all students to make such recordings and must provide copies of such consents to Academic Affairs.
-A form consent is attached here.
+A consent form is attached here (PDF).
 Such consents must make explicit the extent to which the recordings will be made available, the period of time the recordings will be made available and destroyed, and the expectations around use of the recordings.
 Completed forms should be emailed to: email@example.com.

 - The College can provide technological assistance to try to safeguard the recordings.
 The College will inform students that they are prohibited from altering, copying, publishing, or distributing class recordings and subject to discipline for violating such rules, but cannot guarantee that students or ill-intentioned third parties will not engage in such conduct.